coq/coq/doc/changelog/10-coqide/18717-coqide.rst

-  The Edit/Undo key binding was changed from Ctrl-U to Ctrl-Z to be more consistent with common conventions.  `View/Previous Tab` and `View/Next Tab` were changed from `Alt-Left/Right` to `Ctrl-Left/Right` (`Alt-Left/Right` on macOS).
+  The Edit/Undo key binding was changed from Ctrl-U to Ctrl-Z to be more consistent with common conventions.  `View/Previous Tab` and `View/Next Tab` were changed from `Alt-Left/Right` to `Ctrl-PgUp/PgDn` (`Cmd-PgUp/PgDn` on macOS).
 To change key bindings on your system (e.g. back to Ctrl-U), see :ref:`key_bindings` (`#18717 <https://github.com/coq/coq/pull/18717>`_, by Sylvain Chiron).
 - **Changed:**
-  Changing modifiers for the View menu only applies to toggleable items; View/Show Proof was changed to Shift F2 (`#18717 <https://github.com/coq/coq/pull/18717>`_, by Sylvain Chiron).
+  Changing modifiers for the View menu only applies to toggleable items; View/Show Proof was changed to Shift-F2 (`#18717 <https://github.com/coq/coq/pull/18717>`_, by Sylvain Chiron).
 - **Added:**